 SEO FOR DIVORCE LAWYERS

-In relation to online marketing, our strong recommendation is to rely primarily and long-term on organic Search Engine Optimization (SEO for divorce lawyers) with an emphasis on owning and controlling all of your online marketing assets.
-You should own or control your branded domain name, website content, marketing content (including all blog posts), video content, pre-hiring online answers to consumer legal questions, all client testimonials and reviews, all branding assets, your good will and your email list of clients with whom you’ve had a prior professional relationship.
+In relation to online marketing, our strong recommendation is to rely long-term on organic Search Engine Optimization (SEO for divorce lawyers) with an emphasis on owning and controlling all of your online marketing assets.
+You should own or control your branded domain name, website content, marketing content (including all blog posts), video content, pre-hiring online answers to consumer legal questions, all client testimonials and reviews, all branding assets, your goodwill and your email list of clients with whom you’ve had a prior professional relationship.

 That doesn’t mean you should stop having either free or paid memberships at mass lawyer-finder platforms like Avvo, Justia, FindLaw, Lawyers.com, Yelp, etc. It means that you should understand how those systems work against you and temper their use accordingly.
 Don’t let them own your consumer answers, i.e. your content.
 If you use those systems, they will inevitably own some portion of your good will and your client list.
 Your clients are going back to Avvo or LegalZoom, not you, in the future.